villekf/OMEGA-doc/docs/source/gate.rst

 Extracting GATE scatter, randoms and trues data from GATE 9 data
 ----------------------------------------------------------------

-OMEGA allows the import of GATE scatter, randoms and trues data into MATLAB, Octave or Python either in the raw data format, as a sinogram or as a "true" image depicting the number of counts emanating from each coordinate (this is converted into same pixel resolution as the reconstructed image).
+OMEGA allows the import of GATE scatter, randoms and trues data into MATLAB, Octave or Python either in the raw data format, as a sinogram or as a "true" image depicting the number of counts emanating from each coordinate (this is converted into the same pixel resolution as the reconstructed image).
 All three components (trues, scatter and randoms) are stored separately along with the actual coincidence (prompts) data.
-The import can be done either by using ``PET_main_gateExample.m``, ``PET_main_gateExampleSimple.m``, or any scanner specific main-file. ``PET_main_gateExampleSimple.m`` supports only OSEM reconstruction.
+The import can be done either by using ``PET_main_gateExample.m``, ``PET_main_gateExampleSimple.m``, or any scanner-specific main-file. ``PET_main_gateExampleSimple.m`` supports only OSEM reconstruction.
 If you only need data import, ``PET_main_gateExampleSimple.m`` is recommended for better readability.
 Note that Python supports ROOT only!
 Similar examples exist for Python.

 Randoms are supported in two formats (ASCII, and ROOT, ASCII only in MATLAB/Octave).
 ASCII and ROOT support Compton scattering in the detector and phantom, Rayleigh scattering in the phantom, and Rayleigh scattering in the detector.
 You can select any one of these in the main-files (``options.scatter_components``).
 For example ``options.scatter_components = [1 1 0 0];`` in MATLAB and ``options.scatter_components = np.array([True, True, False, False])`` in Python, stores the Compton